Arizona Proposition 140 would implement a single primary for all candidates

 Summary

 Arizona Proposition 140 would replace Arizona’s current semi-open partisan primary election process with a single open primary.
 The proposition would also require the Arizona State Legislature or the secretary of state to decide how many candidates would advance from the single open primary to the general election.
 The proposition may or may not establish ranked-choice voting in certain elections, depending on actions by the legislature or secretary of state.
-Proposition 140 would affect elections for the U.S. Senate, U.S. House of Representatives, governor, attorney general, secretary of state, treasurer, Colorado University Board of Regents, the state Board of Education, and the state legislature.
+Proposition 140 would affect all elective state and county offices and candidates for the U.S. Senate and for the U.S. House of Representatives.
 Notably, the proposition has unique implications for elections to the Arizona State House of Representatives because each district elects two members to office rather than one.

 Currently, Arizona has a semi-open primary system whereby only registered party members and unaffiliated voters are allowed to participate in each party’s primary elections.
 Only registered Democrats and unaffiliated voters may vote in Democratic Party primaries, and only Republicans and unaffiliated voters may vote in Republican Party primaries.
 In most primary elections, the candidate receiving the most votes in each party’s respective primary advances to the general election—one candidate represents each party.
 In elections to the Arizona State House of Representatives, each district elects two representatives, so more than one candidate may emerge from a party’s primary.
 Proposition 140 would replace this system with an open primary where all candidates appear on one ballot, regardless of party affiliation.